< Back

 Madonna enthroned with Two Angels.
 Wood (transferred), 123 x 63.

 The Virgin's throne of variegated marble may represent the throne of Solomon or Sedes Sapientiae (I Kings, 10: 18-20) and the rose she holds may represent the rose of Sharon (Song of Solomon, 2:1).
 The angel on the left holds a scroll inscribed in Latin: ‘Come over to me, all that you desire, and be filled with my fruit' (Ecclesiasticus, 24: 18).
 The centre panel of a triptych.
-The side panels, showing the Four Doctors of the Church, are in Turin.
-The triptych was a comparatively early work – about contemporary with, or perhaps just a little later than, the Tarquinia Madonna of 1437 in the Palazzo Barberini at Rome.
+The wings were the two panels representing the Four Doctors of the Church at Turin (Accademia Albertina).
+(The connection, first proposed in 1929 by Georg Gronau, has occasionally been doubted, but is strongly suggested by the similar size and arched shape of the three panels, the wall and marble floor running continuously across the three panels, and the uniform lighting.)
+The triptych is a comparatively early work, perhaps contemporary with, or perhaps just a little later than, the Tarquinia Madonna of 1437 in the Palazzo Barberini at Rome.
 The centre panel was in private collections in Cologne until 1894, when it was acquired by Ludwig Mond.
 It was bequeathed to the Metropolitan Museum by Jules Bache in 1949.
 The panels of the triptych were reunited for the exhibition From Filippo Lippi to Piero della Francesca, held at the Metropolitan Museum and Brera in 2004-5.

 *Double Portrait.
 Wood, 64 x 42.